-If you have no idea what I’m talking about, both the Elvie and the Willow are hands-free, wireless, double electric breast pumps.
+If you’re a breastfeeding mom or an exclusively pumping mom, chances are, you’ve probably heard of the Elvie and Willow breast pumps.
+But if you have no idea what I’m talking about, both the Elvie and the Willow are hands-free, wireless, double electric breast pumps.
 Currently, the Elvie and the Willow are the only pumps of their kind on the market.
 Both fit directly into your bra or tank top and allow you to pump with total freedom—you don’t have to be plugged in and there are no wires connecting you to the wall or to the pump.
 Both the pump motor and the milk collection units are housed within the shell that fits in your bra, so pumping is completely convenient.

 The only problem?
 Choosing which pump will be right for you.
 Let’s take a look at the Elvie vs. the Willow and break down the differences between the two.